demoS11/game-of-three/README.md

 The server is built using Node js and uses Socket.IO to enable real-time communication between players.
 The client is built with Node js and uses the Socket.IO client library to communicate with the server.

-The application uses TypeScript to enable static typing and improve code quality, and Jest for testing.
+The application uses TypeScript to enable static typing and improve code quality.

 ![plot](./public/diagram.png)